pycontribs/mk/docs/README.md

   unknown. (#20)
 - Configuration file where additional actions can be added. (#21)
 - Dependencies between commands.
 While some tools support dependencies, many do not.
-You should be able to declare that a specific command would run only after another one already passed. (#22)
+You should be able to declare that a specific command will run only after another one already passed. (#22)
 - Ability to generate CI/CD pipelines so the user would spend less time writing non-portable configurations. (#23)